 Another heatwave!
 How to manage employees when temperatures soar.

-The longest day of the year is already here!
-Which, in fact, gives you more time to ponder how you will deal with this seemingly unprecedented sunshine.
-We are British, and far more comfortable moaning about the rain than dealing with the sun.
+Typically we are far more comfortable moaning about the rain than dealing with the sun.
 This makes the following events which are likely to unfold within your workforce oh so predictable.

 Here are some tips to help you:

 - Are you prone to falling for the maximum temperature myth?
 We’ve all thought or heard ‘it’s too hot to work, you have to send us home’.
-But the Workplace Health, Safety and Welfare Regulations 1992 state a reasonable temperature must be maintained at work.
-There is no mention of a maximum!
+But although the Workplace Health, Safety and Welfare Regulations 1992 state a reasonable temperature must be maintained at work, there is no mention of a maximum!
 In this weather you need to carry out a risk assessment.
 This should look at the environment, type of work being carried out and the impact on any staff with particular needs – such as a pregnant employee.
 You should then address any issues.
-For example could outside workers start earlier or later to avoid the noon day sun?
+For example could outside workers start earlier or later to avoid the midday sun?

 - Is your fan just another object in the office which blends in but remains untouched?
 Use it, and try keeping blinds closed, moving people away from direct sunlight and having the windows open.
 Have plenty of cold water available so staff remain hydrated.